 My work is somewhat conceptual and I often include realistic objects.
 I continually make changes to the paintings - shapes, colors, direction - and will consider them done and then days, weeks, months, even years later, find something I don't like and began working them again.
 I use color, contrast, and texture to form the structure of the composition and to produce space and depth.
 I paint the edges or attach painted wood frames to accentuate a painting's presence and physicality, or sometimes leave the canvas un-stretched and present as a wall hanging.
-Creating cultural activity is my mantra.

 The Vessel Series

 At about ten years of age, my mom signed me up for a summer drawing class and one day our college art student teacher set up a still life of clay pots.
 That is when I discovered a knack for shading and modeling - and a fondness for vessels.
 Jump forward a few decades and I'm making monochromatic silhouette paintings of vases on canvas attached to wood.
 Then through the 1990's, I painted melancholic alchemic vessels - shaded and modeled - on stretched and un-stretched canvas.
 In 2002 I started painting on repurposed redwood and found a different type of vessel for my subject - skep beehives, which are upside down, dome-shaped baskets.
 Then in 2017 I came full circle and returned to clay pots or more precisely, ancient pottery.
 It started with a series small watercolor paintings, the first dozen painted in muted earth tones - for a faded, historical appearance - and I soon switched to more vibrant colors and then painting with oil on canvas, as well.